Home » Computer Guides » Windows Guides » How To Setup Your Windows Start Menu.

 Just keep in mind that anything that you unpin (remove) can easily be re-pinned (replaced).
 In fact, that’s what we’re going to look at next.

-Adding To Your Windows Start Menu.
+Adding Items To Your Windows Start Menu.

 Now that you’ve cleaned out all the extraneous apps that Microsoft foist upon you, it’s time to start setting up your menu to work for you.